jerry-lockard/journal/README.md

 # Journal - A Modern Flutter Journaling App

-A beautiful and intelligent journaling application built with Flutter, featuring Material You dynamic theming, Firebase integration, and Gemini AI-powered insights.
+A beautiful and intelligent journaling application built with Flutter, featuring Material You dynamic theming, Firebase Realtime Database, and Gemini AI-powered insights.

 ## Features